KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-kudos by thomo](https://github.com/thomo/MMM-kudos)

-1. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-kudos.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-KVV by yo-less](https://github.com/yo-less/MMM-KVV)